natashamcintyre/makersbnb_challenge/README.md

 ```
 As a User
 so I can list a space
 I would like to sign up

 As a User
 so I can see my reserved a spaces
 I would like to be a able to log in

 As a User
-so I can sceure my account with makebnb
+so I can secure my account with makersbnb
 I would like to be able to log out

 As a User
 so I can add details to a space
 I would like to create description

 ```
 Users can list multiple spaces